TobiasWehrum/unity-utilities/Singleton/README.md

 ### SingletonEntityManager

 If the following component is added on a game object in the scene, it could be accessed from anywhere via `SingletonEntityManager.Instance`, e.g.: `SingletonEntityManager.Instance.AddEntity(newEntity);`.
-This is available even before its `SingletonEntityManager.Awake()` is called.
+This is available even before `SingletonEntityManager.Awake()` is called.

+If you want to use OnDestroy(), you have to override it like shown in the example below.
+All other MonoBehaviour callbacks can be used as usual.

 ```C#
 public class SingletonEntityManager : SingletonMonoBehaviour<SingletonEntityManager>